Lai Ching-te: Premiership (2017–2019)

-In November 2018, Lai tendered his resignation to the president, after the ruling DPP performed poorly in local elections.
-Lai agreed to remain in office to help stabilize the government until the general budget was cleared by the Legislative Yuan in January 2019.
-Lai's cabinet resigned on 11 January 2019 and Su Tseng-chang was appointed as new premier.
+These controversies were reflected in a steady decline of public support.
+By mid-2018, Lai's approval ratings dropped to the 40% range, with his dissatisfaction rating beginning to eclipse his satisfaction rating for the first time.
+By the end of the year, his approval rating further declined to a record low of 37%, while his dissatisfaction reached 49%.
+Following the Democratic Progressive Party's heavy defeat in the 2018 local elections—in which the party's total number of governed seats dropped from 13 to 6, including the loss of its long-held stronghold in Kaohsiung and the key municipality of Taichung—Lai tendered his resignation in November 2018.
+Although President Tsai Ing-wen initially requested him to stay, Lai remained in office to stabilize the government until the general budget was cleared by the Legislative Yuan.
+On 11 January 2019, Lai and his cabinet resigned en masse, and he was succeeded by Su Tseng-chang.

 First presidential campaign (2019)

-On 18 March 2019, Lai Ching-te registered to run in the Democratic Progressive Party presidential primary, saying that he could shoulder the responsibility of leading Taiwan in defending itself from being annexed by China.
+Although Lai had previously expressed no intention of challenging Tsai Ing-wen in the 2020 presidential election, he registered for the Democratic Progressive Party primary on 18 March 2019.
 This is the first time in Taiwanese history where a serious primary challenge has been mounted against a sitting president.
 The results of the DPP's primary poll released on 13 June shown that Tsai defeated Lai by winning 35.67 percent of the vote over Lai's 27.48 percent, officially becoming the DPP's presidential candidate for the 2020 election.

 In November 2019, Lai accepted President Tsai's offer to become her running mate for the 2020 presidential election.
 Tsai secured over 57% of the ballot, winning a record 8.17 million votes in the election and began her second term in 2020.